 Butter - I'm using unsalted melted butter to make my easy keto pumpkin muffins.
 To make this recipe vegan and paleo, use coconut oil.
 You can also use ghee for the paleo option.

-Spices - Usually, I make my own pumpkin spice mix by combining ground cinnamon, ginger, clove, and nutmeg in specific proportions that you can find in the recipe card, but you can use 1 1/2 tsp of pumpkin pie spice instead.
+Spices - Usually, I make my own pumpkin spice mix by combining ground cinnamon, ginger, clove, and nutmeg in specific proportions that you can find in the recipe card, but you can use 1 ½ teaspoon of pumpkin pie spice instead.

 Salt - Of course, we need a pinch of salt to balance out the sweetness of our low carb sugar-free pumpkin muffins.

-Start by preheating your oven to 350F (175C) and line 6 muffin cups with silicone muffin liners or parchment paper muffin liners.
+Start making these delicious keto pumpki muffins by preheating your oven to 350F (175C) and line 6 muffin cups with silicone muffin liners or parchment paper muffin liners.

 Next, take two mixing bowls.
 Use one to combine all dry ingredients and the other to combine all wet ingredients (using a hand mixer).
 Then, add the wet mixture to the dry and mix with the spatula until no dry ingredients remain.